Gratuity Guide: Navigating Tipping Etiquette for your Wedding Day

 4. Officiant

-If you have hired an officiant to perform your wedding ceremony, consider tipping them 15-20% of their fee.
+If you have hired an officiant to perform your wedding ceremony, consider tipping them 10% to 15% of their fee.
 If your officiant is affiliated with a church or religious organization, a donation to the organization may be more appropriate.
 The average fee for an officiant is between 200 and 400 dollars/euros.
 If it is a friend performing this service, gift them something something personal like cuff-links or jewellery.

 5. DJ/Band